ztyyLV/web-twain-docs/getstarted/helloworld.md

 ## Try it out on your mobile phone

 In step 4 above, we added code for mobile-compliance.
 However, in order to try it out, the scan page needs to be hosted in a site that runs `HTTPS` .
 The reason for this is that on mobile devices, the mobile camera is used for image capturing and only a secure site can make use of the camera.
-The following shows how it works when it's properly deployed (iPhone X).

 > By default, the size of the viewer is 270 in width and 350 in height, so it'll appear to be too small.
 Check out [how to customize the viewer]({{site.indepth}}features/viewer.html#customize-the-viewer) for more information.